redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/README.md

 Support
 -------
-If you require support you can ask for help at [AlphaLemon CSM users forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-users).
+If you require support you can ask for help at [RedKiteCms users forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-users).

-If you want to collaborate, just introduce yourself at [AlphaLemon CSM developers forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-dev).
+If you want to collaborate, just introduce yourself at [RedKiteCms developers forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-dev).

 Stay in touch